JustArchiNET/ArchiSteamFarm/.github/CONTRIBUTING.md

 # Contributing

 Before making an issue or pull request, you should carefully read **[ASF wiki](https://github.com/JustArchiNET/ArchiSteamFarm/wiki)** first.
-At least reading **[FAQ](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/FAQ)** is mandatory for understanding core ASF concepts and avoiding invalid questions, expected issues and misunderstandings.
+At least reading **[FAQ](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/FAQ)** is mandatory for understanding the core ASF concepts, avoiding invalid questions, reporting expected issues and other misunderstandings.

 ## Issues